mosp-catalysis/MOSP/readme.md

 # MOSP: Multi-scale Operando Simulation Package

 > **Note**
-> Known bug: There is a probability of program crash when running KMC multiple times.
-To resolve this issue, please close the main window and restart the program.
-This problem will be fixed in the next version.
+> *2024.6.10*: **Release Candidate 1 of MOSP 2.0 (2.0-rc.1)** has been released.
+If you encouter any issues during usage, please contact us via a new [issue](https://github.com/mosp-catalysis/MOSP/issues/new) or [email](https://www.x-mol.com/groups/gao_yi/contact_us)

 ## About MOSP

-MOSP is a multi-scale Operando simulation package.
-Users can input reaction conditions, nanoparticle size, and other parameters through a GUI interface to obtain the structure of nanoparticles under realistic environments within seconds.
-Furthermore, the catalytic behavior of nanoparticles in the reaction environment can be simulated on macroscopic timescales using the Kinetic Monte Carlo (KMC) method.
+MOSP is a Multi-scale Operando Simulation Package that can be utilized to investigate the dynamic structure-property relationship of nanoparticles in catalytic reaction atmospheres.
+MOSP comprises two main modules: the Multiscale Structure Reconstruction (MSR) module and the Kinetic Monte Carlo (KMC) module.
+Users can input reaction conditions, nanoparticle size, and other parameters through through the graphical user interface (GUI).
+With MSR, users can obtain the structure of nanoparticles in a realistic environment within seconds, and simulate the their catalytic behavior on a macroscopic time scale using KMC.
+The KMC module also allows to run independently by reading in initial structure files in xyz format.

-MOSP is contributed by [Yi Gao's group](https://www.x-mol.com/groups/gao_yi).
-The major contributors: Beien Zhu, Lei Ying, Yu Han, Xiaoyan Li, Jun Meng, Yi Gao.
+MOSP is developed and maintained by [Yi Gao's group](https://www.x-mol.com/groups/gao_yi), and we welcome engaging in discussions.
+The major contributors: Beien Zhu, Lei Ying, Yu Han, Xiaoyan Li, Jun Meng, Yi Gao (in no particular order).

 ## Installation